-The radius vector from the Sun to the planet sweeps out equal areas, in equal periods of time.
+The radius vector from the Sun to a planet sweeps out equal areas in equal periods of time.

-Above, each area is equal, but the arcs that sweep out the areas are not; closer to the Sun, the arcs are longer, because the planet moves faster (see below); further from the Sun, the arcs are shorter, because the planet moves slower.
+Above, each area is equal but the arcs that sweep out the areas are not; closer to the Sun the arcs are longer, because the planet moves faster (see below); further from the Sun the arcs are shorter, because the planet moves slower.

-Close to the Sun, a given arc sweeps out a small area; further away, a larger area.
-This means that it takes less time to cover a given arc close to the Sun, so the planet must be moving faster; and more time to cover a given arc further from the Sun, so the planet must be moving slower.
-In other words, the Law of Areas implies that as the planets move away from the Sun, they slow down; and as they move toward it, they speed up.
-For small changes in distance (low-eccentricity orbits), the change in speed is about the same, in percentage terms, as the change in distance; that is, for each percent that a planet moves closer to the Sun it speeds up by about one percent, and for each percent that it moves away from the Sun it slows down by about one percent.
-As an example, as the Earth moves 1.7% closer to the Sun, in January, it speeds up by 1.7%, and as it moves 1.7% further from the Sun, in July, it slows down by 1.7% (see Cassini Measures the Motion of the Sun
+Close to the Sun a given arc sweeps out a small area; further away it sweeps out a larger area.
+This means that it takes less time to cover an arc close to the Sun, so the planet must be moving faster, and more time to cover an arc further from the Sun, so the planet must be moving slower.
+In other words, the Law of Areas implies that as the planets move away from the Sun they slow down, and as they move toward it they speed up.
+For small changes in distance (low-eccentricity orbits), the change in speed is about the same (in percentage terms) as the change in distance; in other words, for each percent that a planet moves closer to the Sun it speeds up by about one percent, and for each percent that it moves away from the Sun it slows down by about one percent.
+As an example, as the Earth moves 1.7% closer to the Sun than on average in January, it speeds up by 1.7% compared to its average speed; and as it moves 1.7% further from the Sun than on average in July, it slows down by 1.7% compared to its normal speed (see Cassini Measures the Motion of the Sun